ShiweiHuangStem/Nestable-coordinate-system-for-Tikz-circuits/README.md

     \coordinatebackground
     \coordinatebackgroundxy

-for showing the coordinate are coded in the file
+for showing the coordinate as reference backgrounds are coded in the file
     afewmorecommandsintikzpiture.tex
-where their usages are also presented.
+where their usages are also given.
+They can only be used in the Tikz picture environment.

 More derails are shown in the example(s).